qiyunlab/binarena/README.md

 For efficient computing, one may consider filtering down the dataset (e.g., removing short and shallow contigs) and/or masking irrelevant contig groups (masked contigs won't participate in calculation).

+## Citation

+A manuscript describing BinaRena and its use cases in microbiome research is preprinted at:

+> MJ Pavia, A Chede, Z Wu, H Cadillo-Quiroz, Q Zhu.
+BinaRena: a dedicated interactive platform for human-guided exploration and binning of metagenomes. _bioRxiv_ (2022). doi: https://doi.org/10.1101/2022.06.28.498025.

 ## Contact